 What additional types of information could FDA use that would best assist end users in the safe and effective use of antiparasitic drugs?

-Is there evidence that there is awareness of FDA’s current methods of disseminating information about indications and use of approved drugs (i.e. FOI Summaries)?
+Is there evidence that there is awareness of FDA’s current methods of disseminating information about indications and use of approved drugs (i.e., FOI Summaries)?

 Survey Questions